mateuszgachowski/nuxt-ioc/docs/src/guide/components.md

 };
 ```

-Above options object is build from class properties and method.
+This object is build from class properties and method.
 More or less you can say that:

-- Getters:
+- Class getters:

 ```ts
 public get myGetter() {}